SamarjitBhogal/MedicationPal/README.md

 ```
  Top level of project folder:
 ├── .gitignore               # Git ignore file
-├── 404.html   a page that is displayed when a 404 error occurs
-├──.firebaserc
-├── README.md
+├── README.md		     # the readme file of this project
-├── index.html the page where we first run our application
+├── index.html               # the page where we first run our application
+├── favicon-32x32.png        # the favicon of MedicationPal
+├── package-lock.json	     # pack-lock.json configuration file
+├── package.json             # project dependencies

 It has the following subfolders and files:
-├── .firebase
-	this contains the hosting cache for firebase
 ├── images                   # Folder for images
 	/logo.png                   (Logo designed by Sam)
 	/palette1.png               (the colors we used to design our website)
+	/image.webp                 (the landing page image)
+	/view-list-svgrepo-com.svg  (view entries icon in hot-bar)
+	/home-20-svgrepo-com.svg    (home icon in hot-bar)
+	/heart-plus-svgrepo-com.svg (create entry icon in hotbar
 ├── scripts                  # Folder for scripts
 	/authentication.js         #the script we used to know if a user is logged in
 	/createEntryServeice.js    #script for creating entries
 	/firebaseAPI_BB06.js       # our firebase API
 	/homepageEntries.js        # script to display everything on the homepage
 	/logoutAuth.js             # script to logout
 	/main.js                   # check if a user is logged in
-	/medicationPalsService.js # a script for the MedicationPal feature
+	/medicationPalsService.js  # a script for the MedicationPal feature (not in final version)
 	/navSkeleton.js            # For the navigation bar skeleton to be displayed on all pages where used
 	/notifiactionManager.js    # For sending out notifications at a certain time
 	/profile.js                # for getting doctors information
 	/progressBar.js            # for displaying the progress bar
 	/readEntryService.js       # to read entries
 	/readProgress.js           # for reading the progress bars data
 	/schedule.js               # to display our entries on the schedule page
 	/timer.js                  # function to displaymodal on certain time
-├── styles                   # Folder for styles
+├── styles                   # Folder for styles of different pages
 	/craeteEntryStyle.css
 	/doctorStyle.css
 	/faqStyle.css